-Want to make both your body and the world at large healthier?
+Want to make both your body and the world healthier?
 Ditch some of those meat-based meals for ones packed with plants.
 Meat consumption is linked to everything from heart disease to colon cancer, and producing meat costs us a huge amount of valuable resources.

-"Food is one of the single-largest ways we can reduce the land, water, and resources required for supporting our lifestyles on Earth," says sustainability professional Leslie Ng, MBA, a business coach for eco-conscious entrepreneurs.
+"Food is one of the single largest ways we can reduce the land, water, and resources required for supporting our lifestyles on Earth," says sustainability professional Leslie Ng, MBA, a business coach for eco-conscious entrepreneurs.
 "Food represents nearly 50 percent of the consumption-based emissions we generate."